jimktrains/http_ng/README.md

 Alternate Download methods
 --------------------------

-The `Mirror` header would contain the type (via the URI protocol) and URL of a mirror for the resource.
-This header could be repeated multiple times in order to specify multiple mirrors and download methods (e.g. http, bittorent (via magnent uris), ftp, or jigdo).
+The `Mirror` header would contain the type (via the URI schema specifier) and URL of a mirror for the resource.
+This header could contain a list in order to specify multiple mirrors and download methods (e.g. http, bittorent (via magnent uris), ftp, or jigdo).

 If a server would prefer a client use a mirror, requests without a